Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

-Target population data come from the administrative health databases of the Epidemiological Unit of the Prevention Department of ULSS6 \textit{Euganea}.
-We use data of two cohorts: one that received any form of medical assistance from 1 January 2016 to 31 December 2017 and one from 1 January 2017 to 31 December 2018.
-The former consists of 213689 subjects and the latter of 216757 subjects who, as of 1 January 2018 and 2019, respectively, are considered older adults with an age of 65 years and over.
-Frailty determinants were measured in 2016-2017 and 2017-2018, and adverse events in 2018 and 2019, respectively.
-Using a deterministic record linkage, information from different health administrative databases is merged: \begin{itemize} \item Regional health registry; \item Hospital discharge records; \item Emergency room (ER) admission records; \item Local psychiatry registry; \item Home care services database; \item Drug payment exemption database; \item Local pharmaceutical registry; \item Data from the local service for dependent older people. \end{itemize} From this data merge, it is possible to derive information on 75 determinants of frailty and 9 adverse health events (outcomes).
-We choose to use only 6 out of the possible outcomes: death, emergency room access with maximum priority, fracture of the femur, hospitalization, onset of disability and onset of dementia.
-We select this set of outcomes to remain consistent with other authors, who have extensively analysed the literature on the subject to choose which adverse events best represent frailty \citep{boccuzzo2025}.
-We use the second cohort (2017-2019) for the validation of the indicator, and the first one (2016-2018) for the calculation of the quantities and the classification rule.
-Therefore, we will only refer to the second cohort of subjects in the validation phase.
+The fully anonymised dataset made available for this study draws from multiple administrative healthcare data sources:} \begin{itemize} \item Regional health registry; \item Hospital discharge records; \item Emergency room (ER) admission records; \item Local psychiatry registry; \item Home care services database; \item Drug payment exemption database; \item Local pharmaceutical registry; \item Data from the local service for dependent older people. \end{itemize} From these databases, it is possible to derive information on 75 determinants of frailty and 9 adverse health events (outcomes).
+We choose to use only 6 out of the possible outcomes: death, emergency room access with maximum priority, hip fracture, hospitalisation, onset of disability and onset of dementia.
+We select this set of outcomes to remain consistent with other authors, who have extensively analysed the literature on the subject to choose which adverse events best represent frailty \citep{boccuzzo2025}. \review{An in-depth analysis of these outcomes related to frailty assessment can be found in \cite{silan2025identifying}.} We use the second cohort \review{2017–18→2019} for the validation of the indicator and the first one \review{2016–17→2018} for the calculation of the quantities and the classification rule.
+Therefore, we will refer only to the second cohort of subjects in the validation phase. \review{Many individuals are present in both cohorts, since they meet both inclusion criteria.
+Consequently, to ensure the robustness of our findings against potential selection biases, we perform alternative validation strategies across different subsets of subjects.
+These approaches will be illustrated in Section~\ref{validation}.}